-The lack of honesty while writing blogposts can prove disastrous to your blog and more seriously, your personal reputation as a blogger.
-In some countries, where bloggers are covered under electronic and digital media laws, you could face a lawsuit either from an unhappy reader or even the business for providing fake information.
-Because it can embarrass a reader while tarnishing the otherwise healthy reputation of business for failing to deliver what the blogger claims.
+The lack of honesty while writing blog posts can prove disastrous to your blog and, more seriously, your personal reputation as a blogger.
+In some countries where bloggers are covered under electronic and digital media laws, you could face a lawsuit either from an unhappy reader or even the business for providing fake information.
+Because it can embarrass a reader while tarnishing the otherwise healthy reputation of a business for failing to deliver what the blogger claims.

 One of the best ways to display your honesty to an audience you’ll most likely never meet face-to-face is by including hyperlinks on your content.
-This clearly shows the reader from where you’ve gotten the information for the blogpost.
+This clearly shows the reader from where you’ve got the information for the blog post.
 Alternatively, you could quote the source of information.

 At the same time, it’s best to provide hyperlinks or quote very authoritative sources only.
 Often, some bloggers provide a hyperlink to other blogs or unreliable or even outdated information which isn’t really valid.

 When your content is authentic and honest, you might find several other bloggers or company websites providing a backlink to your blog.
 This is something that every blogger desires since such backlinks push up the rankings of your website.

 3. Write for a Broad Audience